+References:
-References: Title 5 Sections 55200 et seq.;

-34 Code of Federal Regulations Part 602.17 (U.S. Department of Education regulations on the integrity of Federal Student Financial Aid Programs under Title IV of the Higher Education Act of 1965, as amended);
+Education Code Sections 66700 and 70901 et seq.; Title 5 Sections 55200 et seq. and 55260 et seq.; 34 Code of Federal Regulations Part 602.17 (U.S. Department of Education regulations on the integrity of Federal Student Financial Aid Programs under Title IV of the Higher Education Act of 1965, as amended);

-Accrediting Commission for Community and Junior Colleges Standard
+Accrediting Commission for Community and Junior Colleges Standard II.A.1

-II.A.1